EleanorAgain/random-things/README.md

-# random-things
-v2 some sprites changes
+v2 not somuchchanges,some sprite changes